swagkarna/Keylogger-6/README.md

  # keylogger written in python

-This is a keylogger written in python and it sends a report to a given email.
+This project is a keylogger written in python and it sends a report to a given email.